Make international travel easier and less stressful with these customs agents’ tips.

 Cats and dogs must be healthy and free of disease and illness when entering the United States.
 In addition, dog owners need proof of rabies vaccination.
 When crossing with a puppy, complete all paperwork at the border.
 All pets face health, quarantine, agriculture, and wildlife requirements and prohibitions.
 Pets taken out of the United States and returned go through the same requirements as those entering for the first time.
 For more information about traveling with your pet to a foreign country or bringing your pet into the United States, visit the APHIS pet travel website.

 CBP’s mission facilitates lawful travel while maintaining the highest standards of security.
-On a typical day, CBP officers process more than one million travelers arriving at airports, seaports and border crossings.
+On a typical day, customs agents process more than one million travelers arriving at airports, seaports, and border crossings.

 Photos courtesy Wikimedia Commons